-DJNZ r, dest

-Similar to TJNZ, but register r is decremented before the test.
-These three instructions take 4 clocks only , IF they jump.
+DJNZ r, dest Similar to TJNZ, but register r is decremented before the test.
+These three instructions take 4 clocks only, IF they jump.
 If they "fall through", the instruction pipeline has to start over which needs 4 additional clocks to get in "phase" again.

 (h) But the Prop also sports a set of instructions rarely found in other processors.
-Writing your first machine programs you better avoid them, as misunderstandings might fool you into errors difficult to identify.
-However there are good reasons to have these instruction, as they speed up certain classes of algorithms considerably!
+Writing your first machine programs you better avoid them, as misunderstandings might fool you into errors that are difficult to identify.
+However there are good reasons to have these instructions, as they speed up certain classes of algorithms considerably!

+'''

-MAX a, clipval The main problem with this instruction is that it is the mathematical MINIMUM-operation.
-The best description what is does is: "upper clipping": it clips "a" to "clipval" if necessary.
+MAX a, clipval

+The main problem with this instruction is that it is the

+mathematical MINIMUM-operation.
+The best description of what is

+does is: "upper clipping": it clips "a" to "clipval" if necessary.

-This is a heavily used operation in all kinds of graphics programming.
-MIN a, clipval This is "lower clipping", promoting "a" to "clipval", had it been less before (i.e. the mathematical MAXIMUM operation).
-So be careful for the funny name it has been given!
-Both instructions are also available as a signed variant (MINS, MAXS) CMPSUB a, b Subtracts "b" from "a", but only if this should leave a nonnegative value in "a".
-This will support division; here a most trivial application: ex07A compute c := a divided by b; c and b assumed to be positive c, #0 MOV : I oop CMPSUB a, b WC WZ 'Carry is set, if operation performed ADD c, #1 IF_C JMP #: loop IF_C_AND_NZ the division remainder is in "a" now We also could have coded (without any further advantage): ex07B compute c := a divided by b; a and b assumed to be positive NEG c, #1 : I oop #1 ADD C, a, b WC WZ ' Carry is set, if operation performed CMPSUB I F_C_AND_NZ JMP #: loop the division remainder is in "a" now We shall see an advanced version of division later!
-Can you already imagine, how it will differ?
-Hint: Think what you have learnt in school © (i) A very peculiar instruction: REV a, n Clears upper n Bits und reverses the sequence of the (32-n) lower bits of register "a".
+This is a heavily used operation in all kinds of graphics

+programming.

+MIN a, clipval

+This is "lower clipping", promoting "a" to "clipval", had it been

+less before (i.e. the mathematical MAXIMUM operation).
+So be

+careful for the funny name it has been given!

+Both instructions are also available as a signed variant (MINS,

+MAXS)

+CMPSUB a,b

+Subtracts "b" from "a", but only if this should leave a nonnegative value in "a".
+This will support division; here a most

+trivial application:

+ex07A

+compute c := a divided by b; c and b assumed to be positive

+MOV

+c, #0

+:loop

+CMPSUB a, b WC WZ 'Carry is set, if operation performed

+IF_C

+ADD c, #1

+JMP #:loop

+IF C AND NZ

+' the division remainder is in "a"

+now

+We also could have coded (without any further advantage):

+' ex07B

+compute c := a divided by b; a and b assumed to be positive

+NEG

+c, #1

+:loop

+ADD

+c, #1

+b WC WZ ' Carry is set, if operation performed

+CMPSUB a,

+IF_C_AND_NZ JMP #:loop

+' the division remainder is in "a" now

+We shall see an advanced version of division later!
+Can you

+already imagine how it will differ?
+Hint: Think what you have

+learnt in school 😳

+(i) A very peculiar instruction:

+REV a, n

+Clears upper n Bits and reverses the sequence of the (32-n) lower

+bits of register "a".

 Reverse?
+That is: bit0 <-> bit 32-n, bit1 <-> bit 32-n-1, etc.

+(j) And there also is a somewhat isolated very special subtraction

+instruction

+SUBABS a, b doing a := a - |b|

+'''

-That is: bit0 <-> bit 32-n, bit1 <-> bit 32-n-1, etc. (j) And there also is a somewhat isolated very special subtraction instruction SUBABS a, b doing a := a - |b|(k) The next instructions come in groups of 4, as their results depends on the setting of one of the flags, either C, NC, Z, or NZ Four "multiplex" instructions MUX r, mask Set all bits in register r with a corresponding ONE in mask to ONE or ZERO, depending on the following table.
-Sorry, I tried to explain in other ways but it either did not work or had been wrong
+(k) The next instructions come in groups of 4, as their results depends on the setting of one of the flags, either C, NC, Z, or NZ

+Four "multiplex" instructions